genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 ## Setup

 We will be using an Empty Activity as a starter project.
-If you don't know how to create a new Android studio project, do read [this article](https://genicsblog.com/how-to-create-your-first-android-app-using-android-studio).
+If you don't know how to create a new Android studio project, do read this article:

+{% include linkpreview.html url="https://genicsblog.com/how-to-create-your-first-android-app-using-android-studio" rel="dofollow" target="_self" %}

 The package name I have for my app is `com.example.paginationdemo`.